DUI Task Force announced for Hwy 85 and Hwy 23 in McKenzie County

 For Immediate Release: Sep 01 2021

-Watford City, N.D. - The Watford City Police Department, McKenzie County Sheriff’s Office, North Dakota Highway Patrol, United States Border Patrol and Northwest Narcotics Task Force have partnered to create a Driving Under the Influence (DUI) Task Force to focus on Highway 85 and Highway 23 in McKenzie County.
-The Task Force will take place on Saturday, March 14 in an effort to eliminate impaired drivers from the roadway.
+Watford City – The Watford City Police Department, McKenzie County Sheriff’s Office and North Dakota Highway Patrol have partnered to create a Driving Under the Influence (DUI) Task Force to focus on Highway 85 and Highway 23 in McKenzie County.
+The Task Force will take place on Friday, September 3 in an effort to eliminate impaired drivers from the roadway.

-Last year in North Dakota, 42% of motor vehicle fatalities were alcohol-related.
-Crashes that involve alcohol and/or drugs are 100% preventable and many lives would be saved in North Dakota each year if every driver consistently made the choice to always drive sober or to designate a sober driver.
+Approximately 1 in 7 adult arrests in North Dakota in 2020 were for DUI.
+Additionally, alcohol was a factor in about 41% of fatal crashes.
+Many lives would be saved each year if every driver consistently made the choice to drive sober or designate a sober driver.

 This DUI Task Force is part of the Vision Zero strategy to eliminate motor vehicle crash fatalities and serious injuries on North Dakota roads.